 Serving Cedar Rapids, Davenport & all of Eastern Iowa

 A fake ID may appear to be incredibly desirable because it can help an individual get what he or she otherwise could not obtain.
 However, the consequences of getting caught can be quite drastic.
 A conviction could even affect a person’s educational or professional goals.

 If you or your child have been charged with a fake ID crime in Iowa City, the time to act is now.
-Contact our experienced criminal defense lawyer at Keegan, Tindal & Mason right away to learn about your legal options.
+Contact our experienced criminal defense lawyer at Keegan, Tindal & Jaeger right away to learn about your legal options.
 When you hire our firm, you can be confident that you have a team of knowledgeable and aggressive litigators on your side that always has your best interest in mind.

 Fake IDs in Iowa City